Modern concrete building with large overhangs, surrounded by trees and green space, under a clear blue sky.

 Situated next to the Museum is the Friar's Bush Graveyard.
 It is the oldest Christian burial site in the city of Belfast and contains the mass graves of hundreds of people who lost their lives during the cholera epidemic of the 1830s and the famine of the 1840s.

-A few minutes down the road from St.Barts sits the majestic Stranmillis University College (below).
+A few minutes down the road from St.Barts sits the majestic Stranmillis University College (bottom).
 Constructed between 1866 and 1868 it is designed in Ruskinian Gothic style and is an impressive building of craftsmanship and detail - definitely not to be missed.
-The Belfast Boat Club on the River Lagan with its excellent rowing and tennis facilities is also well worth a visit.

 All our wonderful Stranmillis Village neighbours and many more besides are only a stone’s throw from St.Barts… and a very pleasant dander along the Stranmillis Road.